memfault/interrupt/_drafts/gdbundle.md

 GDB desperately needs a better way for developers to share scripts, user-interface improvements, and utilities with their peers.
 This would enable building upon each other's work and debugging techniques, progressing the entire community and preventing developers from reinventing the wheel.
-GDB (and LLDB) needs a plugin manager, and I'd like to introduce to you [gdbundle](https://github.com/memfault/gdbundle).
+GDB and LLDB need a plugin manager, and I'd like to introduce to you [gdbundle](https://github.com/memfault/gdbundle).

 <!-- excerpt end -->